 - FIFA World Cup Winners List

 For more topics on General Awareness, candidates are advised to check the Static GK page, link given above.

-Candidates can check the following relevant links for the preparation of Reasoning Section of RRB JE syllabus.
+Candidates can check the following relevant links for the preparation of the Reasoning Section of the RRB JE syllabus.

 More topics on Logical Reasoning to prepare well for basic concepts can be found on the given link.

 Also, go through the 3 sutras to prepare for reasoning ability for the Junior Engineer exam as reasoning and general intelligence forms an important part of the JE syllabus.